CyberCookie/siegel/src/server/README.md

     server: {
         /*
-            Path to a user defined server to extend the one created by siegel Server extender should be a function
+            Path to a user defined server to extend the one created by Siegel */
-            Function receives an instance of the server as a first paramenter and dependencies used to create this server along with internal server API as a second parameter */
         appServerLoc: String,